nuxion/labmachine/README.md

 Then add the following roles to the account:

 - `roles/compute.instanceAdmin.v1`
 - `roles/iam.serviceAccountUser`
 - `roles/dns.admin` check https://cloud.google.com/dns/docs/access-control
+- `roles/artifactregistry.reader` If artifacts is used for pulling containers

 DNS role is needed only if the google dns provider is used